 + PRO: The great outdoors

 The hot weather means Los Angeles is perfect for nature enthusiasts who can enjoy the city's offerings of gorgeous mountains, beaches and deserts year round.
 For those who want to ease into their outdoor routine, a relaxing day at Griffith Park at the Santa Monica Mountains would be perfect, and there are also luxurious hot springs in the city and surrounding areas.
 Of course, the beaches speak for themselves, with famous spots like Malibu, Long Beach and Venice Beach all waiting to be explored.
 The city is also synonymous with surfing, seeing that Topanga, Hermosa, and Manhattan beaches all have world-famous breaks.

 Getting around in Los Angeles

 - CON: Extreme traffic congestion

-Los Angeles is potentially just as renowned for its traffic as it is for its fame.
-It is markedly worse than other massive cities such as Moscow, New York and London.
+Los Angeles is potentially just as renowned for its traffic as it is for being a celebrity hotspot.
 Indeed, congestion becomes a part of daily life when living in the City of Angels, with an estimated 102 hours a year spent in peak jams.
-Expats can also forget about easy parking as spaces are very limited.
+Drivers can also forget about easy parking as spaces are extremely limited.

 - CON: Public transport isn't great

-Much of this can be attributed to the fact that a staggering number of commuters choose cars over public transport, with estimations close to 85 percent.
-Public transport isn't very good.
-While there are plans in the works to expand the Los Angeles Metro Rail System, one should not expect relief any time soon.
+The public transport system in LA could be better, much of which can be attributed to a lack of demand as the vast majority of commuters choose to drive.
+While there are plans in the works to expand the Los Angeles Metro Rail System, new arrivals should not expect relief any time soon.